Disability Determination Services

 Applicants for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) file applications for disability benefits at local Social Security field offices.

-If the application is accepted, it is sent to the DDS in the state that the applicant lives to have the claim of disability assessed.
+If the application is accepted, it is sent to the DDS in the state where the applicant lives to have the claim of disability assessed.

 The claim is either approved or denied at the DDS for disability qualification.
 The claim is then returned to the originating SSA office to finish its processing.

 Methods used

 The following methods are used in determining a disability.

 Applicant's own statement

 The applicant is requested to provide information on the disability.
-During the application process, it is requested for the applicant to list all conditions that contribute the disability and how they prevent employment.
+During the application process, it is requested for the applicant to list all conditions that contribute to the disability and how they prevent employment.

-Also, the applicant is mailed a questionnaire that contains questions pertaining to the applicant's activity before and after the applicant's disability, including daily activities and how the disability has affected the ability to perform them.
+Also, the applicant is mailed a questionnaire that contains questions about the applicant's activity before and after the applicant's disability, including daily activities and how the disability has affected the ability to perform them.
 Such activities include activities like dressing, bathing, grooming, food shopping, meal preparation, housekeeping, laundry, and transportation.

 Approval is based on how the applicant's medical conditions impact the ability to earn an income.
 While an applicant's own words alone are usually not sufficient to qualify for approval, they can play an important role.

 Personal statements can be of questionable validity.
 Applicants who have expertise in the system or can obtain help from an expert may be able to influence the decision by the use of particular words and phrases.